How to Outline & Write Your College Application Essay

 Use a 5-paragraph structure

-- Intro paragraph (Your thesis statement) - your introductory paragraph addresses what prompt, question, or topic you’ll be discussing, and includes your thesis statement.
-A thesis statement is a declarative sentence wherein you’ll state the main point (or argument) of your essay, and outline the 3 main points or examples you’ll be discussing to support that point.
+- Introduction paragraph (your thesis statement): Your intro paragraph addresses the prompt, question, or topic you’ll be discussing, and includes your thesis statement.
+A thesis statement is a declarative sentence that states the main point (or argument) of your essay, and outlines the 3 main points or examples you’ll be discussing to support that point.
+Often, this paragraph starts with a "hook" - a sentence, statement, or introduction that grabs your reader's attention and draws them into the rest of the paragraph and the story you will be sharing throughout the rest of the essay.

-- Body Paragraph 1: Corresponds to the first example or point in your thesis statement.
-It includes specific examples that support this main point, and reflections that make it personal and show how you’ve grown.
+- Body Paragraph 1: The first paragraph should correspond to the first example or point in your into paragraph.
+It includes specific examples that support this main point, and reflections that make it personal, tie back to your unique story, and show how you’ve grown, changed, or prepared before college.

-- Body Paragraph 2: Corresponds to the second example or point in your thesis statement.
-It follows the same structure as body paragraph one - specific example/anecdote + reflections.
+- Body Paragraph 2: The second paragraph relates back to the second example or point in your into paragraph.
+It follows the same structure as body paragraph one - specific examples, anecdotes, or reflections to support your essay and your overall response to the prompt you have chosen.

-- Body Paragraph 3: Corresponds to the third example or point in your thesis statement.
+- Body Paragraph 3: The third paragraph, is the third and final example or point in your essay.
 It follows the same structure as body paragraphs one and two.

-- Conclusion: This is a place to wrap up the points and examples you’ve discussed, and potentially, show the reader what now lies ahead for you in the future in light of the information or reflections presented.
-You can talk about how you’ve grown, what you’ve learned, etc.
+- Conclusion: This is a place to wrap up the story you’ve outline and discussed in the previous paragraphs, and potentially, show the reader what you hope lies ahead for you in the future.
+You can talk about how you’ve grown, what you’ve learned, or why you believe the college you are applying to is the perfect fit in your story.

 Keep your essay focused

 Now that you know what goes into a great college essay, it's time to start writing!
 When you finish, let us help!
 Send us your personal statement, college essay, or scholarship essay to review - all for free!
 We'll have it back to you within a week.